platformsh/platformsh-docs/src/frameworks/drupal8/simplesaml.md

 Rather than modifying that file in place (as it won't be included in Git), copy the `vendor/simplesamlphp/simplesamlphp/config` directory to `simplesamlphp/config` (in your application root).
 It should contain two files, `config.php` and `authsources.php`.

 Additionally, create a `simplesamplephp/metadata` directory.
-This directory will hold your idp definitions.
+This directory will hold your idP definitions.
 Consult the SimpleSAMLphp documentation and see the examples in `vendor/simplesamplephp/simplesamlphp/metadata-templates`.

 Next, you need to tell SimpleSAMLphp where to find that directory using an environment variable.
 The simplest way to set that is to add the following block to your `.platform.app.yaml` file: